-Okay.
-Thank you.
-I think we have gone through major changes lately.
-The Transition has made major changes to the ICANN structure and to the ways that some decisions might be made.
-I think we are in the process of cooling down from the Transition.
-I think that we need to give space to the many changes that we made with the Transition, especially on governance and accountability, to see how they relate and how they work.
+LEON FELIPE SANCHEZ AMBIA: Thank you.
+We have gone through major changes lately, the transition has made major changes to the ICANN structure, and to the ways that some decisions might be made.

+I think we are in the process of cooling down from the transition.
+I think that we need to give it space to the many changes that we have made with the transition, especially on governance and accountability, to see how they relate and how they work.

-There are a couple of areas, though, that could be improved.
-For example, with the recent reviews, we have run into a situation in which or former Bylaws allow for independent reviewers to be part of the different working groups or the review teams.
+There are a couple of areas though that could be improved.
+For example, with the recent reviews, we have run into a situation in which our server [inaudible] allow for independent reviewers to be part of the different working groups or the review teams.

-Nowadays, our new Bylaws prescribe that all members from the different review teams must be endorsed by an AC or an SO.
-I think that that refrains us from having the advantage of listening to independent voices that otherwise would be quite constructive to the review process.
+Nowadays, our new bylaws prescribe that all members from the different review teams must be endorsed by NAC or NSO.
+I think that refrains us from having the advantage of listening to independent voices that otherwise would be quite constructive to the review process.

-So, I think that is something that definitely needs to be reviewed, and we should go back in this particular topic to the model in which we are able to accept independent members to the review teams.
-So, I guess that is something that I would definitely look into and I would like to see changed within ICANN.
+I think that is something that should definitely need to be reviewed, and that we should go back in this particular topic to the modeling which we are able to accept independent members to the review teams.

+I guess that is something that I would definitely look into and I would like to see changed within ICANN.

-Another thing that might prove to be useful is some changes into the structure.
-We have some discussions currently as to, for example, Compliance.
-It has always been a thorough discussion, at least at the At-Large level, on whether Compliance has accomplished its task to actually do their duty.
-I think that's - for example, [inaudible] and has provided with some studies that demonstrate that Compliance hasn't really delivered as they should.
+Another thing that might prove to be, some changes to the structure, we have some discussions currently as to, for example, compliance.
+It has always been a thorough discussion, at least at the At-Large level on whether compliance has accomplished its task to actually do the duty and I think that for example some studies were provided that demonstrate compliance hasn't really delivered as they should.

-So, I guess that would also be something that should be looked into, especially in regards to having a safer DNS and a safer Internet for all Internet end users.
+I guess that would also be something that should be looked into, especially in regards to having safer DNS and safer Internet for all Internet end users.

-In short, I think that there are a number of things that need to be observed as the implementation process keeps falling into place with the Transition.
+So in short, I think there are a number of things that need to be observed, as the implementation process keeps falling into place with the transition.
 But I also have at least two points that could be useful to immediately take care of.
 Thank you, Olivier.

-Thank you.
-This is the only answer of the first question.
+TIJANI BEN JEMAA: Thank you, this is only the answer of the first question.
 Alan, answer the first question, please.

-Okay.
+ALAN GREENBERG: Okay.
 Thank you.

-This question is actually very close to one that was asked in the text questions that were answered.
-Javier asked a similar question.
+This question is actually very close to one that was asked in the text questions that were answered, and Javier asked a similar question.
 My answer is actually about the same as I answered there.
-ICANN has gone through a lot of changes with accountability, and maybe we need a level of stability at this point.
-But there are a few things that I think we can't ignore forever.
-One of them is the balance amongst stakeholders.
-I'm sure there are some stakeholders who will say that At-Large is too vocal and that we should be suppressed instead of growing larger.
+I think ICANN has gone through a lot of changes with accountability and maybe we need a level of stability at this point.

-But I believe, if we're going to have a multistakeholder model, the stakeholders have to be in a position to act on behalf of their constituencies, and that means all of the stakeholders.
+But there are a few things that I think we can't ignore forever, and one of them is the balance amongst stakeholders.
+I'm sure there are some stakeholders who will say At-Large is too vocal and we should be suppressed, instead of growing larger.
+But I believe if we are going to have a multistakeholder model, the stakeholders have to be in a position to act on behalf of their constituencies and that means all of the stakeholders.